evfinkn/speechviz/USAGE.md

 python3 scripts/combine_stats.py data/stats/folder output/file/path
 ```

-where data/stats/folder is the path to the folder containing all the seperate stats files.
+where data/stats/folder is the path to the folder containing all the separate stats files.
 This will create a file called output/file/path (or whatever you substitute it with) that has all the stats in one folder.

 ### Combine audio